 To begin with, you can expect to feel a lot calmer and peaceful within a few minutes.

 With prolonged practise, you will start to notice that things do not stress you out as much as they used to.
 As your experience grows you’ll become more generous, kind, resilient and have a more positive disposition and whilst all this is going on, your internal health and wellbeing will be growing stronger and more resilient, meaning you’ll be less prone to illness and reduce your risk of other chronic illnesses linked to long term suppression of vital bodily systems.
 With such amazing results from so little effort, it is amazing that it is not taught in schools!
-Which is why we at Pure Turtle go into schools to teach meditation to as many people as possible from young to old, if you can start this habit early enough it can have a profoundly positive effect on everyone’s lives!
+This is why we at Pure Turtle go into schools to teach meditation to as many people as possible from young to old, if you can start this habit early enough it can have a profoundly positive effect on everyone’s lives!

 Here are our guided meditations which we have written and recorded for you to use at your leisure.